3 Ways To Clean Your Ears

 3. Visit your doctor

 If you have concerns about you or your child’s ears you should see your doctor.
-Some people can have overactive cerumen glands which can result in excess wax that forms a plug and may impact hearing.
+Some people can have overactive cerumen glands resulting in excess wax that forms a plug and may impact hearing.

 Signs of a build-up of earwax include sudden or partial hearing loss, tinnitus (a ringing or buzzing in the ear), a feeling of fullness in the ear or/and an earache.
 In this situation, the doctor is the best person to remove the wax.